 In 2012 and 2013, the SOHP conducted a project on early African American credit unions in North Carolina.
 Community leaders established their own credit unions as an alternative means of saving and borrowing money during the Jim Crow era.
 The Self-Help Credit Union in Durham raised this idea with SOHP, pointing out the value of these early credit unions in their communities.
-SOHP field scholars Rob Shapard and Daphne Fruchtman interviewed 8 people, capturing a piece of history previously unrecorded.
-Together, Rev. Joseph L. Battle, Timothy Bazemore, Amaza Byrd, William Kennedy, Mason McCullough, James T. Mountain, Charles Sanders, and Saundra Scales reveal how they and their communities adapted to segregated banking by creating and growing their own credit unions.
-Even after many of these racial barriers fell, black credit unions continued to grow and merge with others into the 21st century.
-These interviews are available in our online database, and you can listen to the audio recordings and read the full transcripts here.
+The interviewees reveal how they and their communities adapted to segregated banking by creating and growing their own credit unions.
+Even after many of these racial barriers fell, Black credit unions continued to grow and merge with others into the 21st century.

-African American teachers were drawn to credit unions, as William Kennedy explains in this clip.
+African American teachers were drawn to credit unions, as William Kennedy explains in the following clip.
 From Salisbury, Kennedy joined the Rowan County Teacher’s Credit Union, later becoming manager and helping with its merger into the First Legacy Community Credit Union.

 At one point during the 1970s, Reverend Joseph L. Battle applied for a loan at a bank in Halifax County, but was denied.
 With a friend’s help, he went back to the bank and talked to someone else, who approved the loan.
 Since he was black, Battle needed someone with standing to vouch for him at the white-controlled bank.
 This experience motivated Battle to join a new credit union at J.P.
 Stevens in 1984, and he later served as chairman once it separated from the company and became the Industrial Credit Union before later merging with the Generations Community Credit Union.